lschmelzeisen/nasty/README.rst

 `crawlers <https://github.com/jonbakerfish/TweetScraper>`_ and allows for the following
 features:

-* Search for tweets by keyword (and filter by latest/top/photos/videos, date of authorship, and language).
+* Search for Tweets by keyword (and filter by latest/top/photos/videos, date of authorship, and language).
 * Retrieve all direct replies to a Tweet.
 * Retrieve all Tweets threaded under a Tweet.
 * Return fully-hydrated JSON-objects of Tweets that exactly match the `extended mode of the developer API <https://developer.twitter.com/en/docs/tweets/tweet-updates>`_
-* Operate in batch mode to run a large set of requests, abort at any time, and rerun both uncompleted and failed requests.
+* Operate in batch mode to execute a large set of requests, abort at any time, and rerun both uncompleted and failed requests.
+* Transform collected Tweets into sets of Tweet-IDs for publishing datasets.
+  Automatically download full Tweet information from sets of Tweet-IDs.
-* Written in tested and fully type-checked Python code.
+* Written in tested, linted, and fully type-checked Python code.

 Installation
 ========================================================================================